recombinant/rosettacode/Readme.md

 The code in this repository has [Zig](https://ziglang.org/) solutions to some of the many [rosettacode](https://rosettacode.org/) tasks.

-These solutions all work with Zig 0.14dev.
-It's a language under development.
+These solutions are currently being upgraded to work with Zig 0.15.1 (or not - if deprecated features are required e.g. std.math.big.Rational)

 Any questions ask on one of the Zig forums: